Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW3/hw_answers.md

 C: Determine whether K5 is a minor of the Wagner graph.
 Is K5 immersed in the Wagner graph?

-K5 wasn't proven to be a minor of the Wagner graph because no combination of vertex deletions, edge deletions, or contractions resulted in K5.
-Similarly, K5 wasn't shown to be immersed in the Wagner graph since no set of edge lifts produced K5.
+K5 isn't a minor of the Wagner graph because no combination of vertex deletions, edge deletions, or contractions results in K5.
+Similarly, K5 can't  to be immersed in the Wagner graph since no set of edge lifts produced K5.